Itz-creator07/Itz-creator07/README.md

 # Hi there! 👋 I'm Itzalen Lopez

 Welcome to my GitHub profile!
-I am passionate about leveraging machine learning and AI to solve real-world problems.
+I am passionate about leveraging ML/AI to solve real-world problems.
 Below are some of the exciting projects I've worked on:

 ----------